 An uptick in Washington County electric scooter accidents was inevitable.
 More and more people are using electric scooters on the streets today, and that number is only set to rise in the months and years to come.
-Across the country, thousands of scooter injuries occur each and every month, leading to personal injury claims against both the manufacturers of the scooters and the companies that make them available for sharing.
+Across the country, thousands of scooter injuries occur every month, leading to personal injury claims against both the manufacturers of the scooters and the companies that make them available for sharing.
 Dangerous nuisance or helpful, eco-friendly and inexpensive mode of transportation?
 The jury’s still out, but one thing is clear—scooters set the stage for accidents that can have life-altering effects on riders and pedestrians.
 If you or someone you love has been injured in a scooter-related accident, discuss your situation and case details with our Washington County electric scooter accident attorney right away.

 Why Are Scooter So Dangerous?